Bicton, Shrewsbury

 Bicton is a village and civil parish in Shropshire, England.
 According to the 2001 census it had a population of 890, increasing to 1,092 at the 2011 Census.

 The village is about three miles north-west of Shrewsbury town centre and includes part of Montford Bridge.

-The parish includes the small primary Bicton school.
+The parish includes the small primary Bicton school, as well as Preston Montford with the Field Centre there.